dng24/intl-iot/model/model_details.md

 - `prediction` - the activity prediction of the device between `start_time` and `end_time`
 - `start_time` - the start time of the packets in the specific prediction
 - `tagged` - the actual activity of the device in the specified time frame

+###Internally called scripts

+- `unsupervised_classification.py` - Called by s10 for unsupervised clustering of data points.
+- `retrain.py` - Retrained supervised model based on new classification of data points and new clusters.

 ## Non-scripts